Arctera/infoscale-kubernetes-enterprise/documents/ike-upgrade-reference.md

 ## InfoScale Cluster version upgrade (Software upgrade)

--  Make sure kubelet configuration is applied and configuration rollout is done before software upgrade.

-- If recommended kubelet configuration is missed during deployment of 9.x then that needs to be applied before software upgrade.
+- If recommended kubelet configuration is missed during deployment of 9.x then that needs to be applied before software upgrade.(This is pre-req for for the fresh installation for 9.1.x releaes)

 - Addtional patch is required to apply if upgrading InfoScale from 8.x to 9.1.3